Ensysce Biosciences Inc. (ENSC) did well last session?

-The share price of Ensysce Biosciences Inc. (NASDAQ:ENSC) fell to $0.72 per share on Friday from $0.78.
-While Ensysce Biosciences Inc. has underperformed by -8.59%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, ENSC fell by -97.74%, with highs and lows ranging from $35.60 to $0.59, whereas the simple moving average fell by -90.24% in the last 200 days.
+Ensysce Biosciences Inc. (NASDAQ:ENSC) closed Friday at $0.61 per share, down from $0.64 a day earlier.
+While Ensysce Biosciences Inc. has underperformed by -4.50%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, ENSC fell by -98.22%, with highs and lows ranging from $34.60 to $0.59, whereas the simple moving average fell by -91.02% in the last 200 days.

 Top 5 Undervalued Stocks To Own In 2023